CS-433/ml-project-1-cwx/README.md

 ## Project Description
 We implemented a machine learning model on CERN particle accelerator data to recreate the process of discovering the Higgs particle.
-In our model, we implemented several regression algorithms.
-We evaluated our model with the AiCrowd platform, and with local validation data.
+In our model, we implemented several regression algorithms and a mini deep learning framework.
+We evaluated our model on the AiCrowd platform, and with local cross-validation.
 Our model achieves relatively high categorical accuracy on AiCrowd and our local cross-validation.

 ## File Description
 * `main.py`: Use the functions in `implementation.py` to compute loss and last weight vector.